hohkfuyuhi/hohkfuyuhi.github.io/README.md

   2. removed certain social media links
 - *quality of life*
   1. cleaned up translations
-  2. standardised font sizes over all viewports
+  2. font sizes have been standardised across all viewports
 _____
 **VER 0.7.0 | 09/12/19**
 **!!
 CHANGE IN FRAMEWORK !!**